scenerystack/community/docs/reference/api/axon/validate.md

 # validate

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/validate.ts](https://github.com/phetsims/axon/blob/main/js/validate.ts) for the most up-to-date information.

 ## Overview

 Throws an assertion error if assertions are enabled and the value is invalid, otherwise returns the value.